ibm-bluemix-mobile-services/bms-samples-hellotodo-advanced/README.md

 1. Edit `manifest.yml` file.
 Change the `host` property to a unique value, typically the app name you assigned when creating the Bluemix MobileFirst boilerplate app.
 The value is empty in the provided `manifest.yml` file.
 You can add the same value to `name` too if you like.
 2. Edit the `manifest.yml` file and add the services section.
 Add the Mobile Client Access service instance name that you created in previous steps.
 For example:
 ![manifest](manifest.png)  ![MCAAppName](MCAAppName.png)
-3. After logging in to Bluemix using the command `cf login -a https://api.region.bluemix.net` (where region is either ng, eu-gb, or au-syd) navigate to the NodeJS directory and run the `cf push your_Bluemix_app_name` command to deploy your application to Bluemix which will bind the custom Node.js code to the Mobile Client Access service instance and start the app.
+3. After logging in to Bluemix using the command `cf login -a https://api.region.bluemix.net` (where region is either ng, eu-gb, or au-syd) navigate to the NodeJS directory.
+Run the `cf push your_Bluemix_app_name` command to deploy your application to Bluemix which will bind the custom Node.js code to the Mobile Client Access service instance and start the app.

 4. When deployment completes, use the `cf apps` command to see the list of available applications and their routes.